Sector: Mostly vegetables (cabbage, carrot, green pepper, potato), coffee (small volumes, no own export capacity)

 Investment: Procure washing facility, improve seedling production through protected agriculture, acquire refrigerated transport vehicle

-Investment type: Seven year subordinated loan, two year grace period
+Investment type: 7-year subordinated loan, 2-year grace period

 Co-investor: Not applicable